Text-It/TextItCLI/docs/CONTRIBUTING.md

 1. Follow all instructions in [the template](PULL_REQUEST_TEMPLATE.md)
 2. Follow the [styleguides](#styleguides)
 3. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing
+4. Ensure your code follows our security guidelines:
+   - No hardcoded credentials
+   - Proper input validation
+   - Secure database operations
+   - Thread-safe operations
+5. Include appropriate test cases for new features

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.